Fraser Valley Regional Library: Creation of the Fraser Valley Union Library

 To continue library services for the Fraser Valley after the Carnegie funds were exhausted, residents were asked to vote whether they wished to support the library through local taxes.
 A referendum was scheduled for January 1934.
-The timing was difficult since taxpayers were asked to vote in favor of higher taxes during a severe economic depression.
+The timing was difficult since taxpayers were asked to vote in favour of higher taxes during a severe economic depression.
 Stewart and her staff launched a massive campaign of public meetings, handouts, posters, and newspaper articles to gain support.
 Twenty of the original 24 areas voted "yes" so the Fraser Valley Union Library created the first regional library system in North America.
 The first operating budget was established by the board at a per capita rate of 35 cents.

 The resources of the Carnegie Demonstration Project were turned over to the new Library Board of Management on September 28, 1934, during a ceremony held in Chilliwack, BC.
 At this time, Stewart left the Fraser Valley to organize other regional libraries.
 Soon after, the library headquarters was relocated to its present location in Abbotsford, British Columbia.

 Present day

 In 1951, the official name was changed to the Fraser Valley Regional Library District (FVRL).
 FVRL is the largest public library system in British Columbia.

 FVRL is governed by a board of directors and financially supported by its member municipalities and through a Government of BC operating grant.
 Board members are elected officials of its member municipalities.

+Fraser Valley Regional Library based in Chilliwack, British Columbia.
+Located on First Avenue.
+Mount Cheam can be seen in the background.